uwgraphics/d3-twodim/README.md

 # d3-twodim

-Helps create two-dimensional representations of data using scatter plots (using SVG, Canvas, or WebGL), and (in the future) techniques such as Splatterplots and subsampled scatterplots.
-This reusable component uses a factory design pattern to keep d3-twoDim components linked to interchange data and object state.
+d3-twodim is a **D3.v3.js** module for creating two-dimensional representations of data for end-user exploration.
+Currently, d3-twodim can instantiate scatterplots using SVG, Canvas, or WebGL, and will (in the future) instantiate visualization techniques such as Splatterplots and subsampled scatterplots.
+This module uses a factory design pattern to keep d3-twodim components linked to one another in order to interchange data, data item state, and user interaction.

 This project is under active development.
-Please feel free to file an issue, open a pull request, or [contact the author](http://twitter.com/yelperalp/) with any feedback.
+Please feel free to [file an issue](https://github.com/uwgraphics/d3-twodim/issues), open a pull request, or [contact the author](http://twitter.com/yelperalp/) with any feedback.
 If you use d3-twodim in your own project, [we would love to hear about it](http://twitter.com/yelperalp)!

 ![An example instantiation of d3-twodim](examples/simpleExample.png)

+[**View a live example on the GitHub-hosted project page**](http://uwgraphics.github.io/d3-twodim/), or build the source and navigate to the `examples/` folder in a webserver.

 ## Installing